oracle-livelabs/oci/security-experience/walk-through-security/walk-through-security.md

 This lab will walk you through OCI Security, by having a look at main security services offered in OCI, their features and capabilities.

-Estimated Time: 15 minutes
+Estimated Time: 25 minutes

 ### Objectives

 In this lab, you will:
-*  Get an overview of all security problems in the OCI tenant
-*  Use automatic remediation to solve security problems
-*  Discover new detected threats
+*  Get familiar with Oracle Cloud Guard, the Cloud Security Posture Management solution native in Oracle Cloud Infrastructure.
+You will use Cloud Guard to perform automatic remediation for detected security problems in your tenant.
+*  Explore Oracle Threat Intelligence service and threat detector in Cloud Guard, to discover new detected threats.
-*  Have an overview of database security service - Data Safe
+*  Have an overview of Oracle Databases security service: Data Safe, and take a tour through the generated reports of few Oracle Databases.
-*  Find compliance documents provided in OCI
+*  Find compliance documents provided in the Oracle Cloud Infrastructure tenant.

 ### Prerequisites